offendingcommit/valdris/Factions & Organizations/Tinker-Priests.md

 ### Ruin-Holder Kingdoms

-The relationship is complex but generally positive. [[Political Systems/Ruin-Holder Kingdoms]] rely heavily on Tinker-Priest expertise to maintain their [[Architect Ruins|Architect]]-based power.
+The relationship is complex but generally positive.
+[Ruin-Holder Kingdoms](Ruin-Holder%20Kingdoms.md) rely heavily on Tinker-Priest expertise to maintain their [Architect](Architect%20Ruins.md)-based power.
 In exchange, the order receives:
 - Protected status and religious freedom
 - Access to ruins for study
 - Funding for research projects